Wise Man's Grandchild: Light novel

 Tsuyoshi Yoshioka originally started the series as a web novel.
 The series was acquired for print publication by Enterbrain, who published the first light novel on July 30, 2015.

 Manga

 A manga adaptation, illustrated by Shunsuke Ogata began serialization on Kadokawa Shoten's Young Ace Up website since March 2016.
-Twenty-one tankōbon volumes have been released as of February 10, 2023.
+Twenty-seven tankōbon volumes have been released as of August 7, 2025.

-A spin-off manga illustrated by Shūji Nishizawa, titled Wise Man's Grandchild SP, began serialization in the Young Ace Up website in July 2019.
+A spin-off manga illustrated by Shūji Nishizawa, titled Wise Man's Grandchild SP, was serialized on Young Ace Up from July 2019 to July 2022 issues and collected into four volumes.
 The spin-off is centered around May von Earlshide.

 Anime

 An anime adaptation of the series was announced in September 2017.
 The anime, which was later confirmed to air on television, was directed by Masafumi Tamura and written by Tatsuya Takahashi, featuring animation by Silver Link with character designs by Yuki Sawairi and music by Kow Otani.
 The series aired from April 10 to June 26, 2019 on AT-X, ABC, Tokyo MX and BS11. i☆Ris performed the series' opening theme song "Ultimate☆Magic", while Nanami Yoshi sang the series' ending theme song "Attoteki Vivid Days."

 Funimation licensed the series and produced an English dub.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.